wardch/wardch.github.io/_posts/2014-02-08-BJJ-vs-Coding.md

 categories: Learning
 ---

-The martial art of Brazilian Ji Jitzu takes about 10 years to become a master black belt but it's a life long journey of learning.
+The martial art of Brazilian Jiu Jitzu takes about 10 years to become a master black belt but it's a life long journey of learning.
 The same could perhaps be said for learning how to code.

 These seemingly unrelated crafts actually have a surprising amount in common.
 In September of 2014, I took up both BJJ and computer coding at the same time.
 I was and still am a novice in both domaines.
 But as I learned both crafts I began to notice effective patterns for learning for both of my passions.
-Let me show you what I mean by first explaining how someone learns the martial art of Brazilian Jiu Jitsu.
+Let me show you what I mean by first explaining how someone learns the martial art of Brazilian Jiu Jitzu.

 <h2> How you Learn Ji Jitzu </h2>